 Invasive Species-Made, Vegan Caviar

-I used to buy caviar from Trader Joe’s when I lived in California.
+I used to buy caviar when I lived in California.
 Since then it seems to have increased in price, or I have just become poorer.
-In any case, I never purchase caviar anymore.
+In any case, I never purchase it anymore.

 Black caviar from wild-caught sturgeon is a no-no on the Seafood Watch list from Monterey Bay Aquarium.
 “All 26 wild sturgeon species around the world are depleted or near extinction,” they explain.
 “These fish grow slowly, mature late and can’t keep up with the high demand for caviar.”
 The group recommends opting for caviar farmed in the U.S. or Canada as a best choice.